Diversity councils comprised of employee representatives from throughout the business are often not as productive as we think!

 I have established a number of diversity councils over the years.
 I have also been the ‘external’ helping to support and guide these councils.

 Twelve years ago, ‘best practice’ for diversity councils involved gathering a bunch of well meaning ‘representatives’ from throughout the business.
 There would be a monthly meeting where these passionate and well-meaning people share their research around diversity and inclusion.
 Usually, this came in the form of seeing what other organisations were doing.
+There was a genuine attempt at valuing diversity.

 The upshot was that these groups did a great job of educating themselves.
 But there was limited impact on the business and real outcomes.
 They would get stuck in micro issues – like fixing the toilets to make them more female friendly!
 I soon realised that gathering a group of well-meaning people who did not have the expertise nor the power to make big decisions – was a complete waste of time.